Fun

 No votes yet

-• A joke to start a discussion on joint probability distributions.
-The joke was written in 2018 by Larry Lesser from The University of Texas at El Paso.
+• A Cartoon to illustrate the idea of interaction (cell means) plots for a two factor ANOVA.
+The cartoon was created in October 2018 by Larry Lesser from The University of Texas at El Paso.

 0